Co-ed independent day school in Boston's Back Bay for academically adventurous students in grades 9–12

 What do AP exams entail?

 AP exams are each two to three hours in length, and they usually involve both multiple-choice and free-response sections.
 They are scored on a scale of 1 to 5.
 AP exams are administered during the first two weeks of May.
-Good AP exam scores (4s or 5s) can help in the college admissions process (they validate the level of high school coursework) and may earn college credits or allow students to place out of introductory college classes.
+Higher AP exam scores (4s or 5s) can help in the college admissions process (they validate the level of high-school coursework) and may earn college credits or allow students to place out of introductory college classes.
 AP scores above 3 are listed on Commonwealth School transcripts, unless otherwise specified by students.
 Students may choose to prepare for an AP exam independently of a Commonwealth course.

 How and when do students sign up for AP exams?
 How much do they cost?